githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/6-summary.md

 Now that you have finished this module, you should be able to:

+- Explain what GitHub Copilot is and the advantages it provides
-- Understand the differences between GitHub Copilot, GitHub Copilot X, and Github Copilot for Business
+- Understand the availability of GitHub Copilot for individuals and Businesses
+- Discuss the future of GitHub Copilot with Copilot X
-- Learn how to get started and configure with GitHub Copilot
+- Learn how to get started using GitHub Copilot and some common configurations
-- Develop using GitHub Copilot and Visual Studio Code
+- Develop using GitHub Copilot with Visual Studio Code using hands-on exercises

 ## References